Mamia III Gurieli: Second and third reigns in Imereti

 By 1707, the unity imposed by Abashidze on western Georgia crumbled.
-In 1709, Abashidze and his Mingrelian allies were defeated by his rival George VII, who enjoyed the Ottomans' support.
+In 1709, Abashidze and his Mingrelian allies were defeated by his rival George VI, who enjoyed the Ottomans' support.
 George then raided and ravaged Guria in response of Mamia's support of Abashidze.
 George's corrupt rule soon became intolerable to the Imeretians; in October 1711, Mamia secured the support of the nobles of Mingrelia, Racha, and Lechkhumi and reestablished himself as king of Imereti, leaving Guria to his son George IV Gurieli.
 During his tenure, he banned slave-trading and opened schools in Guria.

-Both George VII and Giorgi Abashidze took refuge with King Vakhtang VI of Kartli, who attempted to end the feud.
+Both George VII and George Abashidze took refuge with King Vakhtang VI of Kartli, who attempted to end the feud.
 Abashidze returned to his estates in Imereti.
-The deposed king George went to Akhaltsikhe and conspired with Zurab Abashidze, Giorgi Abashidze's nephew, who had been dispossessed by Mamia.
-In June 1712, George VII and Zurab Abashidze secretly invaded the district of Argveti and inflicted defeat on Mamia and Giorgi Abashidze at Chkhari.
+The deposed king George went to Akhaltsikhe and conspired with Zurab Abashidze, George Abashidze's nephew, who had been dispossessed by Mamia.
+In June 1712, George VII and Zurab Abashidze secretly invaded the district of Argveti and inflicted defeat on Mamia and George Abashidze at Chkhari.

 Gurieli fled to Racha and then to Kartli, where he was hosted in Tskhinvali by Vakhtang VI's son Bakar.
 Supported by the government of Kartli, Mamia made his way to Guria.
-In November 1713, Mamia Gurieli, joined by Dadiani, the duke of Racha, Giorgi Abashidze, and the Lechkhumians, defeated King George at Kutaisi and forced him into flight to Akhaltsikhe.
+In November 1713, Mamia Gurieli, joined by Dadiani, the duke of Racha, George Abashidze, and the Lechkhumians, defeated King George at Kutaisi and forced him into flight to Akhaltsikhe.
 Mamia died two months later, on 5 January 1714 and George VII was restored once again.
 Mamia's remains were taken to Guria and interred at the Shemokmedi Monastery.

 Family

 Mamia Gurieli was married twice.
-He first wed, in 1698, Princess Elene Abashidze, daughter of Prince Giorgi Abashidze.
-Their marriage was repudiated in 1711 and Mamia married Princess Tamar Chkheidze (died 1716), daughter of Papuna I, Duke of Racha, and former wife of Prince Papuna Chkheidze.
-After the death of Mamia, she married his husband's rival King George VII of Imereti, but died shortly after the marriage and was buried at Gelati.
+He first wed, in 1698, Princess Helen Abashidze, daughter of Prince George Abashidze.
+Their marriage was repudiated in 1711 and Mamia married Princess Tamar Chkheidze (died 1716), daughter of Papuna I, Duke of Racha, and former wife of Prince Papuna Mkheidze.
+After the death of Mamia, she married his husband's rival King George VI of Imereti, but died shortly after the marriage and was buried at Gelati.
 Mamia had seven children, four sons and three daughters: